da2ce7/fract4d-library/README.md

 The intent of this repository is to provide an easy way for authors to collaborate and share assets, (formulas, maps, etc.) related to fractal generation.

 *Licence*
-All formulas in the database are MIT-licensed.
+All formulas in the database are MIT-licensed *except* those in the orgform directory.
+See [/fractals/README.md](fractals/README.md#orgform) for more detail.